3 ways Johnson & Johnson is harnessing digital innovation to better deliver medicine to you

 And when you’re a global healthcare company with customers and patients who are counting on you to deliver that crucial oncology or HIV treatment, your supply chain not only has to hum—it has to be an industry leader.
 A souped-up supply chain like the one at Johnson & Johnson.

-He takes us on a behind-the-scenes look at how he and his massive global team are revolutionizing the way supply chains hum today and well into the future.
+For Supply Management Month, he takes us on a behind-the-scenes look at how he and his massive global team are revolutionizing the way supply chains hum today and well into the future.

 The healthcare industry is rapidly leveraging digital technology to help change the course of health for humanity: Today, 57% of patients use a connected device to share important stats with their doctors, like blood sugar readings or blood pressure numbers.
 Meanwhile, medical providers are delivering care in equally innovative ways, such as relaying test results and booking appointments online.